ElonH/opde/README.md

 - no environment population, install apt packages.
 - intergated with github actions, more easy to reimplement compile error in local machine
-- compiled what you need with SDK
+- compiled packages what you need with SDK
+- burned firmware what you need with ImageBuilder (in agenda)

 ## User Manual